• HOME

 • Objective Data Collection: Built-in sensors meticulously measure key metrics like Top Speed and Acceleration during every session, replacing estimation with accurate numbers.

-• In-Depth Trend Analysis: Software provides visual development over time, allowing you to identify critical trends such as consistent improvements in speeds or periods where fatigue causes performance decay.
+• Visualizing Trends: Software provides visual development over time, allowing you to identify critical trends such as consistent improvements in speeds or periods where fatigue causes performance decay.

-• Goal Setting & Benchmarking: Compare your stats against elite benchmarks or against other players in your league.
+• Benchmarking: Compare your stats against elite benchmarks or against other players in your league.
 This powerful feature provides context, enabling you to set concrete, ambitious, yet achievable goals.

 By continuously quantifying your progress, you gain the clarity needed to adjust your training, specifically targeting weaknesses like your initial acceleration off the mark or pushing to increase your maximum sprint velocity.